1 2 3

 Pannon Philharmonic launches concert series in the Musikverein in Vienna

 As of 2021, our orchestra was invited to take to the stage of the Viennese Musikverein within the decades-long Meister der Musik Series.
-PFZ is the only Hungarian orchestra, under than baton of chief conductor Tibor Bogányi, that has been explicitly invited to launch a series in this highly prestigious concert hall.
-After the European Capital of Culture and the Hungarian capital, now the ensemble can present itself in the capital of music as well.
+PFZ is the only Hungarian orchestra, under the baton of former chief conductor Tibor Bogányi, that has been explicitly invited to launch a series in this highly prestigious concert hall.
+After the European Capital of Culture and the Hungarian capital, the orchestra was ready to take on the capital of music as well.
+In the SECRET Season 24/25 the Pannon Philharmonic Orchestra, conducted by Gergely Kesselyák Chief Conductor, and Tibor Bogányi First Permanent Guest Conductor, is going to Vienna to perform famous pieces by Beethoven, Bruckner, Schubert, Brahms, and Liszt featuring pianist, Tom Borrow.

 ″As an institution with a national scope, it is our task to represent Hungarian music culture in the international cultural scene.″